Nifty 50 hits fresh high at 18,908.15, Sensex touches fresh record at 63,716

-Year to date, Nifty 50 has risen 3.6% or 711 points from 18,197 to achieve this level.
+Year to date, Nifty 50 has risen around 800 points from 18,197 to achieve this level.
 Over the past three months, the index has surged over 2,000 points and maintained its upward momentum from the low of 16,828 it hit earlier this year, surging 12.4%.
 The top gainers on the Nifty 50 index currently are Adani Enterprises, Adani Ports & SEZ, Eicher Motors and Titan, with Adani Enterprises up over 4%.

 The largest contributor to Nifty 50’s gains has been Reliance Industries, which also shares the position of highest weightage on the index.
 Other heavyweights, such as ICICI Bank and ITC have also contributed to the gains since the 20 March lows.
 However, since 1 December, the top contributors have been ITC, Larsen & Toubro, and Tata Motors.
 Infosys and Adani Enterprise have been laggards since the previous peak, dragging the index instead.